 How do I port phone numbers?Follow

-In this article, you’ll learn how to submit anywhere between a single phone number at-a-time to a 20,000 phone number project port.
-Additionally, learn to bundle multiple losing carriers and phone number types onto a single order.
+We handle the phone number porting smoothly with our step-by-step port-in workflow.
+In this article, you’ll learn how to submit anywhere from a single number port to a 20,000 number project port.
+We'll also show you how to bundle multiple losing carriers and phone number types onto a single order!

 Begin Porting Numbers

-To begin the process of porting numbers to Bandwidth's network, the first thing we recommend is to ensure that the Telephone Numbers are portable.
+To begin the process of porting your phone numbers to Bandwidth's network, please first confirm that they can be ported:

-- From the top navigation menu, click 'Numbers' and then 'Port'.
+- In the top navigation bar, click Numbers and select Port.

-- First, enter the Billing Telephone Number (BTN) of the current account.
+- Enter the Billing Telephone Number (BTN) of the current account.

 - If you‘re porting the BTN, select the second option.
 This will allow you to provide a new BTN for remaining lines or services.
 Otherwise, you can port the BTN and disconnect all remaining lines and/or services.

-- Account Type: Choose either ‘Business’ or ‘Residential’.
-Please note that the account type is based on your account structure with the losing carrier.
+- Note: The account type is based on your account structure with the losing carrier.

 - Customer name: Enter the business or end-user’s name as it appears with the losing carrier.